0xKayala/Shodanizer/README.md

                             Made by Satya Prakash (0xKayala)

-Shodanizer is a Powerful Automation tool for detecting XSS, SQLi, SSRF, Open-Redirect, etc. vulnerabilities in Web Applications
+Shodanizer is an advanced automation tool for optimizing Shodan scans, providing swift insights into potential vulnerabilities for both IP addresses and domains.

 Usage: /usr/local/bin/shodanizer [options]